glaciology/OGRE/README.md

 - If the USER selects LOG_MODE=1, then LOG_START_HOUR_UTC and LOG_END_HOUR_UTC must be specified.
 - If the USER selects LOG_MODE=3, then LOG_START_DAY must also be specified (day of each month GNSS data is logged).
 - If the USER selects LOG_MODE=5, then unix epoch dates for logging are specified in EPOCH.txt.
 If no dates are specified or if all dates have elapsed, then log interval defaults to LOG_MODE 4, where LOG_EPOCH_SLEEP must be defined.
-- If the USER selects LOG_MODE=6, the instrument logs continuously during SUMMER_START_MONTH through SUMMER_END_MONTH (inclusive).
+- If the USER selects LOG_MODE=6, the instrument logs continuously during SUMMER_START_MONTH + SUMMER_START_DAY through SUMMER_END_MONTH + SUMMER_END_DAY (inclusive).
 Furthermore, the duration between logging during winter is set by WINTER_INTERVAL.
 Note: log sessions are 24 hours.
 - LED_INDICATORS, if false, will disable all LEDs, excluding those present during initialization.
 - MEASURE_BATTERY, if true, battery voltage is measured/monitored, and the instrument will be put to sleep when voltage dips below 10.9V (OR as defined by user in BAT_SHUTDOWN_V).
 System will restart when voltage measured above ~11.2V (or 0.5V above BAT_SHUTDOWN_V).
 - STATION_NAME is a number between 0001 and 9999, and will be appended to the timestamped file names for each GNSS file.